GiacomoGuarneri/Tesi/README.md

 The updated goal model can then be exported as JSON file by modifying line 30 of class *JsonGoalModelExporter*.
 Line 33 must always specify the path of the original goal model given in input to the tool.

+## Analysis export

+The analysis provided by the tool can then be exported as JSON file by modifying line 33 of class *JsonAnalysisExporter*.

 ## Example run

 Finally the tool can be runned by launching the *Client* class.
 First, a graphical representation of the goal model is made: